 A landlord port authority might opt to perform its roles acting as the conservator that focuses on passive traffic, real estate, and area management.
 It can decide to be the facilitator who operates as an active broker that mediates business-to-business relations with other actors, including customers (users) and stakeholders.
 Within a regional approach, it develops strategic partnerships within or beyond the port perimeter.
 In the largest ports, a port authority might be the entrepreneur landlord that acts as the active developer.
-Simultaneously, it is directly involved in commercial business-to-business negotiations and investments beyond the port perimeter, collaborate with other port authorities as an internationalization strategy.
+Simultaneously, it is directly involved in commercial business-to-business negotiations and investments beyond the port perimeter, collaborating with other port authorities as part of an internationalization strategy.

 B. The port authority as an operator

 In ports that continue to have a predominantly public character, known as service ports, the port authority acts as the operator offering a complete range of services required for the functioning of the seaport system.
 The port owns, maintains, and operates every available asset (fixed and mobile), and cargo-handling activities are executed by labor employed directly by the port authority.
-They are under the direct jurisdiction of public agencies such as a ministry, such as transport or maritime), a Chair (or Director-General), Board of Directors, with personnel civil servants appointed by and directly reporting to the public agency.
+They are under the direct jurisdiction of public agencies such as a ministry, such as transport or maritime), a Chair (or Director-General), and a Board of Directors, including civil servants appointed by and directly reporting to the public agency.

 Port authorities also retain operating functions in some ports where the private sector has assumed, via concessions, leases, or outright selling, the responsibilities to operate terminals.
 In these cases, the involvement of port authorities in operations maintains a shareholding in private companies providing services and the provision of public or specialized services.
 Otherwise, port authorities do not act as operators.
-They are limited to either applying or even monitoring the implementation of mechanistic or dynamic concession policies of terminals to third parties.
+They are limited to either applying or even to monitoring the implementation of mechanistic or dynamic concession policies of terminals to third parties.